tlantermarketing/tbb-hugo/site/content/post/lifeboost-medium-roast-coffee-review-is-this-delicious-low-acid-coffee-worth-the-price.md

   Worth The Price?"
 slug: lifeboost-medium-roast-coffee-review
 date: 2020-12-07T00:33:12.053Z
-description: "**Lifeboost** is a relatively visible online coffee brand, with a high price tag and some unusual health claims.
-But above all, is the coffee any good?"
-image: img/IMG_20200910_151249955-rotated.jpg
----
+description: >-
   Coffee may be the healthiest part of your diet.

   With how much I consume, that’s great news.

   Almost no caloric value, yet chock-full of [antioxidants](https://www.healthline.com/nutrition/coffee-worlds-biggest-source-of-antioxidants) and associated with [lower risks](https://www.healthline.com/nutrition/6-graphs-that-convince-you-to-drink-more-coffee#TOC_TITLE_HDR_2) of some horrifying diseases.

   Now, loading yours up with creamer and sweetener is another story.

   But reasonable amounts of pure, black coffee will almost certainly leave you better off.

   So when brands like Lifeboost Coffee say they’ve produced the purest and highest-quality coffee possible, *and* that it tastes great, I’m all ears.

   My medium-roast was delicious coffee indeed.
 It’s also expensive, even by specialty coffee standards.

   So, the biggest question: is it actually worth it?

   Here are my thoughts after working through a bag via several brewing methods.

   *Note: I’m reviewing this from a coffee fan’s perspective.
 Everything about Lifeboost--from branding to website text to aggressive upsells--suggests they’re targeting health-conscious folks who enjoy coffee but **don’t** consider themselves connoisseurs.*

   *If my take seems cynical, then keep in mind I’m not quite in their target market, and I sit on the skeptical side of most health-related marketing messages in the first place.*
+image: img/IMG_20200910_151249955-rotated.jpg
+---
 ## What’s The Deal With Lifeboost Coffee?

 I stand by the claim that pure, black coffee leaves us better off.